GasparKral/WinR/README.md

 ## License

-This project is under the [SPECIFY LICENSE] License.
+This project is under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License.
 See the `License.md` file for more details.

 ## Support and Community